stefnotch/sepm-project/README.md

 # SEPM Group Project Frontend

-This is the *frontend* of the ticket service website we built as a part of the TU Wien 2022 SEPM course.
+This is the *frontend* of the ticket service website we built as a part of the TU Wien 2022 SEPM course (Software Engineering and ProjectManagement).
 Many thanks to my lovely team!.
 The backend is not included, instead we whipped up a *mocked* version of it.
 Try searching for the merchandise named `cat`.

 [Check it out in action here](https://stefnotch.github.io/sepm-project/#/)